Afokenelly27/flexbox-assignment/README.md

    Once connected, every time you git push, netlify will create a new deployment and the deployment URL will be shown on your Dashboard.

 **Have fun building!** 🚀
+This project demonstrates the use of flex box for css layout  Languages used: HTML  CSS was also applied Research: Used YouTube videos https://youtu.be/N02jJxVl1yA  # for_flexbox